kimruddock/pawelgrzybek.github.io/_drafts/2016-04-18-native-css-mixins-with-apply-rule.md

 }

 /*
-brand-color value pulled from root, not local block value is red, not green it is CSS, not JavScript
+brand-color value pulled from the root, not the local block value is red, not green it is CSS, not JavScript
 */
 ```

-...but it is not JavaScript my friend.
-It takes a value of variable from the place where set or properties is defined, not from the block that is "invoked" in.
+...but this is not JavaScript my friend.
+It takes the value of the variable from the place where the property is defined, not from the block that is "invoked" in.
 Hopefully we will get ability to pass a parameters to a mixin at some point in the future - fingers crossed.

 ## Use native CSS mixins today

-As I mentioned before, the browser support for this feature is nearly none.
+As I mentioned before, the browser support for this feature is practically zero right now.
 [Chrome Platform Status](https://www.chromestatus.com/feature/5753701012602880) informs us that the first implementation is planned for Google Chrome 51 (behind the flag) and Opera 38.
-Any details about other browsers aren't revealed at the time of writing this article.
+Any details about other browsers haven't been revealed at the time of writing this article.

-As a web developers we want to use the glory of future improvements now!
-Thats what we do with Babel and ECMAScript 2015.
+As a web developers we want to use the benefits of future improvements right now!
+That's what we do with Babel and ECMAScript 2015.
 This is the reason why I like [PostCSS](http://postcss.org/) so much!
 If you have never used it yet, I highly encourage you to check my [introduction](https://pawelgrzybek.com/from-sass-to-postcss/) to PostCSS for Sass users.
 [Pascal Duez](https://twitter.com/pascalduez) created a [postcss-apply](https://github.com/pascalduez/postcss-apply) that transpiles `@apply` rule to syntax understandable by current browsers.

 The feature detection for `@apply` isn't [that straight forward](https://pawelgrzybek.com/css-custom-properties-explained/#detect-the-browser-support-for-css-custom-properties) as with CSS Custom Properties.
 I'm sure this is just a matter of time to standardize the way to use it with `@support` rule.
 If you really need to detect a support for `@apply` rule, look at the [script](https://gist.github.com/malyw/477cd45bd0ed501a1c3ce0870ae16dd1) created by [Serg Gospodarets](https://twitter.com/malyw).
 Serg also published [list of great use cases](https://blog.gospodarets.com/css_apply_rule) for CSS Mixins on his blog.

-Hopefully you liked it.
+I hope you found this overview useful.
 See you next time :-*